eBoard Logo

 Can I use the rich text editor to mix images or clip art with text?

-No, this is not supported by eBoard.
-You may be able to cut and paste text which contains images into the rich text editor, but we don't recommend it.
+You may be able to cut and paste text which contains images into the rich text editor.
 When your note is viewed, the user's web browser will try to load the image from the web site from which you originally copied it.
 If the image has been changed or removed, users will see the new image or a broken image icon.
-In other cases, adding images to the rich text editor may work on your computer but not display properly elsewhere.
-We recommend that you attach any images you want to use as attachments (see How do I attach a picture or document to a note?).
+Image files can also be added to your eBoard as attachments. (see How do I attach a picture or document to a note?).